Splitting property and other assets during divorce and separation

 You can make a binding, legally enforceable agreement about what will happen to your financial arrangements if your relationship breaks down.

-You can make a financial agreement before your marriage or relationship starts, during the relationship, or after it ends.
+You can make a financial agreement before your marriage or de facto relationship, during the relationship or after the relationship ends.
 For a financial agreement to be legally binding, both you and your partner must get independent legal advice and you must both sign the agreement.